Introduction to transaction processes

 Table of Contents

 Your marketplace exists to connect supply and demand.
 You have a unique vision of how this connection should happen.
-Flex makes this custom vision possible using its composable transaction process.
+Sharetribe makes this custom vision possible using its composable transaction process.

-Any time users connect with each other on a Flex marketplace, they do it through a transaction.
-At its core, a Flex transaction is the interaction between two users—the provider and the customer—from beginning to end.
+Any time users connect with each other on a Sharetribe marketplace, they do it through a transaction.
+At its core, a Sharetribe transaction is the interaction between two users—the provider and the customer—from beginning to end.
 A single transaction might include events such as messages between users, the payment sent from the customer to the provider, and the reviews users leave about their experience.

 You likely want users on your marketplace to transact a certain way.
 For instance, you may want your providers to accept requests before confirming bookings to ensure that there is no conflict.
 Or, you might prefer requests to confirm automatically because you want to prioritize speed.
 Perhaps you’d like both options, depending on the nature of the offered service.